Krishna4802/Dummy/README.md

             @KeepCount INT
         AS
         BEGIN
+            SET NOCOUNT ON;

             DECLARE @SQL NVARCHAR(MAX) = ''
             DECLARE @HistoryTable NVARCHAR(128)
-            DECLARE @DropTableSQL NVARCHAR(MAX)
+            DECLARE @RowCount INT

-            -- Create a table to hold the history table names CREATE TABLE #HistoryTables (TableName NVARCHAR(128))
+            -- Create a table to hold the history table names CREATE TABLE #HistoryTables (TableName NVARCHAR(128), RowNum INT)

-            -- Insert history table names into the temp table INSERT INTO #HistoryTables (TableName)
+            -- Insert history table names into the temp table with row numbers INSERT INTO #HistoryTables (TableName, RowNum)
-            SELECT TABLE_NAME
-            FROM INFORMATION_SCHEMA.TABLES
+            SELECT TABLE_NAME, ROW_NUMBER() OVER (ORDER BY TABLE_NAME DESC) AS RowNum FROM INFORMATION_SCHEMA.TABLES
             WHERE TABLE_NAME LIKE @BaseTableName + '_history_%'
-            ORDER BY TABLE_NAME DESC

-            -- Declare a cursor to iterate over the history tables DECLARE HistoryTableCursor CURSOR FOR
-            SELECT TableName
+            -- Check how many history tables were found SELECT * FROM #HistoryTables

+            -- Determine the number of tables to delete SELECT @RowCount = COUNT(*) - @KeepCount FROM #HistoryTables

+            -- Check how many tables we need to delete PRINT 'Number of tables to delete: ' + CAST(@RowCount AS NVARCHAR(10))

+            -- Only proceed if there are tables to delete IF @RowCount > 0
+            BEGIN
+                -- Fetch and generate the drop statements for the tables to be deleted SELECT @SQL = STRING_AGG('DROP TABLE ' + QUOTENAME(TableName), '; ') + ';'
                 FROM #HistoryTables
+                WHERE RowNum > @KeepCount

-            -- Open the cursor
+                -- Check the generated SQL
-            OPEN HistoryTableCursor

-            -- Skip the specified number of recent history tables WHILE @KeepCount > 0
-            BEGIN
-                FETCH NEXT FROM HistoryTableCursor INTO @HistoryTable
-                IF @@FETCH_STATUS = 0
-                    SET @KeepCount = @KeepCount - 1
-                ELSE
-                    BREAK
+                PRINT 'Generated SQL: ' + @SQL

+                -- Execute the generated SQL to drop the old history tables EXEC sp_executesql @SQL
             END

-            -- Fetch and generate the drop statements for the remaining tables FETCH NEXT FROM HistoryTableCursor INTO @HistoryTable
-            WHILE @@FETCH_STATUS = 0
-            BEGIN
-                SET @DropTableSQL = 'DROP TABLE ' + QUOTENAME(@HistoryTable) + ';'
-                SET @SQL = @SQL + @DropTableSQL + CHAR(13) -- Add new line for readability
-                FETCH NEXT FROM HistoryTableCursor INTO @HistoryTable
-            END

-            -- Close and deallocate the cursor
-            CLOSE HistoryTableCursor
-            DEALLOCATE HistoryTableCursor

             -- Drop the temp table
             DROP TABLE #HistoryTables

-            -- Execute the generated SQL to drop the old history tables EXEC sp_executesql @SQL
         END

-    EXEC DropHistoryTables @BaseTableName = 'OldTable', @KeepCount = 1